Tax included and shipping calculated at checkout

 Despite these conflicts, Henry's reign saw significant developments in governance.
 The establishment of the English Parliament is one of his notable legacies.
 Although the origins of Parliament predate Henry, his reign saw its evolution into a more structured institution.
 The Provisions of Oxford and the subsequent reforms laid the groundwork for a representative council that included not just nobles but also commoners.

 Henry was also a patron of the arts and architecture.
 His most enduring architectural legacy is Westminster Abbey.
 He commissioned the rebuilding of the abbey in the Gothic style, inspired by French cathedrals.
-The new Westminster Abbey became a symbol of royal authority and a center of religious and political life.
+The new Westminster Abbey became a symbol of royal authority and a centre of religious and political life.

 Personal Life and Character